-This overview of the MICA undergraduate curriculum is divided into sections that outline first the core requirements shared by all students (First Year Experience core requirements and liberal arts core requirements) and then the specific requirements for undergraduate majors, humanistic studies minors and studio concentrations.
-Because courses offered by any undergraduate department may be used to fulfill a number of different requirements depending upon a student's degree plan (for that department's major, for example or for majors, concentrations or minors administered by other departments), all course descriptions are grouped together at the end of this chapter.
+This overview of the MICA undergraduate curriculum is divided into sections that outline first the core requirements shared by all students (First Year Experience core requirements and liberal arts core requirements) and then the specific requirements for undergraduate majors and minors.
+Because courses offered by any undergraduate department may be used to fulfill a number of different requirements depending upon a student's degree plan (for that department's major, for example or for majors, or minors administered by other departments), all course descriptions are grouped together at the end of this chapter.
 The course list is organized alphabetically by department.